Calsign/APDE/README.md

 APDE runs on Android versions 2.3 Gingerbread to the latest version (currently 4.4 KitKat).
 Theoretically, I could have supported earlier versions of Android, but Processing only supports 2.3+.
 In 2.3, the app will appear slightly different when compared with the "newer" versions (Android 3.0+, which introduced the Action Bar design pattern).

-I have tested the editor on my Samsung Galaxy S4 running 4.3 and my Asus Nexus 7 running 4.4.
-I have limited ability to test on devices beyond these two, as I (and my family) don't own all that many Android devices.
-I have successfully tested the app in the 2.3 emulator, but it ran in to problems of its own, due to it being an emulator.
+I have tested the editor on an Asus Nexus 7, a Samsung Galaxy S5, an HTC One M8, and a Samsung Galaxy S4, all running Android 4.4, as well as several emulators running earlier versions, including 4.2.2, 3.2, and 2.3.3.

 The editor requires the following permissions:
  - *Modify and delete the contents of your USB storage* - needed to store sketches in the external storage.
 Consequently, your device needs an external storage (most devices should have one...).
  - *Control vibration* - vibration is used for haptic feedback in rare instances within the app.
 If you wish to disable it, you can do so from the Settings menu (devices without a vibrator do not have to worry about this).
  - *Test access to protected storage* - this also has to do with writing to the external storage.
 This permission isn't actually necessary yet, but it will be needed in future versions of Android.

-The editor is not necessarily designed to be used on a phone, although it is possible (I have done this).
-If you plan to do so, do *not* plan on using landscape orientation.
-I recommend either getting a hardware / bluetooth keyboard or getting a more advanced keyboard (like [Hacker's Keyboard](https://play.google.com/store/apps/details?id=org.pocketworkstation.pckeyboard&hl=en), which is free).
+The editor is not necessarily designed to be used on a phone, although it is possible.
+If you plan to do so, do *not* plan on using landscape orientation (the editing area will become almost completely covered by the software keyboard).
+I recommend either getting a hardware / bluetooth keyboard or a more advanced software keyboard (like [Hacker's Keyboard](https://play.google.com/store/apps/details?id=org.pocketworkstation.pckeyboard&hl=en), which is free).
 Some keyboard shortcuts are enabled.
+APDE includes a small special character tray above the software keyboard to make it easier to type coding symbols (like `{`, `;`, etc) if you really insist on using a phone.
 Tablets are obviously the device of choice.

 I am aware of two existing Java IDEs capable of building Android applications on a device; they are [AIDE](http://www.android-ide.com/) and [Java-IDE-Droid](http://code.google.com/p/java-ide-droid/).
 Java-IDE-Droid is open source and relatively unmaintained... while AIDE can be seen as the present industry leader of mobile development platforms, comparable to Eclipse for the desktop.
 AIDE offers a free version (restricted) and a 10 US dollar premium key.